 If I went to Hogwarts, I think I would have lived in Ravenclaw:

 I’m devoted to Star Trek (and I need two photos for this collection), though my favorite captain is Picard:

 Well, that was fun, but now I’m exhausted.
 Good thing I didn’t try to write everything down!
 I have one more photo for you—I purchased these bumper stickers when I was writing my thesis and I never had the nerve to put them on my car.
 Right around election day of 2016, I finally went ahead and stuck them on my car for the first time.
 The green sticker has certainly not withstood bad weather at all and looks fairly shabby now.

 I still haven’t read absolutely everything I have collected.
 One day, perhaps.

 If you’re wondering about something like Game of Thrones, well, I refuse to read it until Martin finishes it… So… I could be waiting for a long while, I suppose.
+PROBABLY FOREVER.
 I’m sick of starting book series that haven’t resolved themselves.
-I have seen the first 5 seasons of the show, however, and I love it.
+We are currently (2021) on our second viewing of the HBO series.